dario-vega/JavaNoSQLv2/XX.md

 # Requirements

-To build and/or execute the program, the followning requirements must be satisfied.
+To build and/or execute the program, the following requirements must be satisfied.

 ## Java Version